SazumiVicky/sazumi-bot/README.md

 - How do I allow my IP?
    - Set your IP address on the sazumi-bot by sending the command **".setip xxxxx"**
+   - To view your sazumi-bot account, simply send the message **".account."**

 ##